 JetBlue TrueBlue

-Of all the Citi transfer partners, JetBlue TrueBlue is the easiest to use.
+Of all the Citi airline partners, JetBlue TrueBlue is the easiest to use.
 Unlike other loyalty programs that charge a fixed number of miles from one part of the world to another, the number of TrueBlue points needed to book a ticket depends on the cash price of the flight.
 This is a key difference between revenue-based and region-based award programs.
+Generally speaking, expect to get a value of 1.3 cents per point when redeeming your points.

-Transfers from Citi to JetBlue are at a 1:1 ratio as long as you have a Citi Premier® Card or Citi Prestige® Card (no longer open to new applicants).
-If you hold other Citi cards that allow points transfers, the ratio is 1:0.8 unfortunately.
+Transfers from Citi to JetBlue are at a 1:1 ratio as long as you have a Citi Strata Premier Card or Citi Prestige Card (no longer open to new applicants).
+If you hold other Citi cards that allow points transfers, like the Citi Double Cash® Card, the ratio is 1:0.8.

 Qantas Frequent Flyer

-The Qantas website is much better at searching for and booking complex itineraries like travel between small U.S. airports than the Iberia or British Airways search engines.
-For short-segment, connecting AA itineraries, Qantas can't be beat.
-Here is an example itinerary from Roanoke, Virginia (ROA) to Bangor, Maine (BGR).
+Here is an example itinerary from Roanoke, Virginia (ROA) to Bangor, Maine (BGR) on AA.
 Since the total one-way distance is less than 1,200 miles, Qantas charges just 12,000 points.
+That's pretty good for a nearly $300 fare.

 Qatar Airways Privilege Club doesn't publish an award chart.
 However, there's a calculator online that tells you how many Avios you'll need for Qatar Airways flights.
 It's possible to fly between the U.S. and Doha for: